thehanriver/ESP-Skills/skills/cluster-2/15/report.md

 ![IR](https://user-images.githubusercontent.com/45515930/95522153-54a9ea00-0999-11eb-8c1b-eeaaa8f712bc.JPG)

 Console during one of my tests.
-I put the IR rangefinder on the table and set it facing the mugar-basement ceiling.Which is about 208 cm away.
+I put the IR rangefinder on the table and set it facing up to the mugar-basement ceiling.Which is about 208 cm away.
 I put my noteook in between IR sensor and ceiling several times and as you can see it gets different readings depending on how far the notebook is.
 Unfortunately, I couldn't take a picture of me doing that so please use ur imagination using the following three images below on how I tested it.
 ![IRscreen](https://user-images.githubusercontent.com/45515930/95522182-64c1c980-0999-11eb-8ded-c6f4a84bbe35.png)